kuno/neco/README.md

     neco <command>

-    Currently where <command> should be on of the below commands:
+    Currently where <command> should be one of the below commands:

     create      -  create a new node ecosystem
         Usage:  neco create <id> [node-version]